Succotash recipe

 Growing lima bean pods.

-Growing lima beans has a long season but is otherwise without many difficulties; or get them from a can if you are desperate; they are an essential ingredient of your succotash recipe.
+Growing lima beans will test your patience; it's a long season but is otherwise without many difficulties.
+Get them from a can if you are desperate; they are an essential ingredient of your succotash recipe.

 By whatever means, shell your lima.
-It's usually easiest for two people to do make succotash recipes together.
-One cuts off the thin edge of the pod with scissors or a sharp knife, whilst the other pops the beans out.
+It's usually easiest for two people to make succotash recipes together.
+One cuts off the thin edge of the pod with scissors or a sharp knife whilst the other pops the beans out.

-Better still, call the grandkids.
-We have a lovely time together.
-I crack the shell, and they go eagerly hunting for the beans.
+Better still call the grand-kids.
+We had a lovely time together.
+I cracked the shell and they went eagerly hunting for the beans.

-Leave the lid off for a few minutes so that some of the water can boil off, and then replace the lid and simmer until tender.
-About fifteen minutes depending on how old the beans are.
-When tender, drain the limas, keeping the water for the corn, or mealies as we call them in South Africa.
+Leave the lid off for a few minutes so that some of the water can boil off and then replace it and simmer until tender; about ten to fifteen minutes depending on how old the beans are.
+When cooked, drain the limas keeping the water for the corn; or mealies as we call them in South Africa.

 Lima beans shelled